stnert/Unforgivable-vigilance/README.md

 "Privacy is not the problem, surveillance is."

-Made with vibrations of ❤️ (528 Hz) and 🧘‍♂️ (600 Hz) by an eternal anarchist and cyberactivist 🕵️‍♂️ | I 💜 Free Software, Cybersecurity and Open Source, forever.
+Made with vibrations of ❤️ (528 Hz) and 🧘‍♂️ (600 Hz) by an eternal anarchist and cyberactivist 🕵️‍♂️ | I 💜 Free Software, and I would use Libre Linux if hardware manufacturers allowed it...
+But, unfortunately, we are victims of a system of greed and monopolism.